merzak7/org-translations/readme.md

 elementaryos.org Translations
 =============================

 DEPRECATED!
-This repository will not be used anymore.
-Please don't Translate it anymore.
+This repository will be deprecated in a few days time.
+However if you'd like, you can help translate our new website.
+Get more information on that at http://beta.elementary.io/get-involved.

-This repository contains all translation strings for the elementaryos.org website.
+This repository contains all translation strings for the old elementaryos.org website.

 ## Translation guidelines